What is holy basil?

 Because holy basil might slow down the blood's ability to form clots, taking both holy basil and drugs that slow blood clotting (for example, aspirin, clopidogrel, dalteparin, heparin, and warfarin) could increase the likelihood of bruising and bleeding.
 In animal studies, holy basil may increase the effect of certain sedatives.

 Holy basil may lower blood sugar and thus possibly result in hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more when combined with some antihyperglycemic (glucose-lowering) drugs such as insulin or sulfonylureas (such as glimepiride).
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more when combined with some antihyperglycemic (glucose-lowering) drugs such as insulin or sulfonylureas (such as glimepiride).

 Holy basil is not recommended because the claimed health effects have not been confirmed in high-quality studies in people.